 I was hoping it would be good for the hefty price, but I would stick to their other menu items.

-Rintaro’s $25 gyoza, hopefully your tech stocks have already vested, and if they have, you can cash out and buy all the gyoza you want.
+Rintaro’s $25 gyoza is pricey, so hopefully your tech stocks have already vested, and if they have, you can cash out and buy all the gyoza you want.

 The one type of restaurant that I thought the Bay Area lacked were izakayas (a Japanese style pub), but it seems as though within the last 3+ years, there have been a number of them opening.
 Now, I just wonder if they’re anything like a real Japanese izakaya, or at the very least like the ones in Los Angeles (my favorite is Hachi in Torrance).